sausheong/muse/README.md

 ## Installing

-You need to install [bindata](http://bindata.rubyforge.org) first.
+To use Muse, install the gem.

-    gem install bindata
+    gem install muse

-To use Muse, download the files, write your songs in the songs folder with:
+Then write your songs, requiring the library in your song.

-    require '../muse'
+    require 'muse'

 ## Using Muse